MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/buy-guides.md

 # Buy a Dynamics 365 Guides subscription

 Purchase a Dynamics 365 Guides subscription.
-If you had a trial version, you can [convert the trial to a paid license](trial-faq.md#can-i-convert-the-trial-to-a-paid-license).
+If you have a trial version, you can [convert the trial to a paid license](convert-trial-to-paid.md).

 ## Prerequisites